abhaybd/PhotonChess/README.md

 | `PHOTON_DISABLE_LOGGING` | If set (to any value), disables writing logs to a file.                                                  | unset (logging on)   |
 | `PHOTON_LOG_FILE`        | Path to the log file.
 Ignored when `PHOTON_DISABLE_LOGGING` is set.                                      | `photonlog.txt`      |
 | `PHOTON_PROFILE_FILE`    | Path to the profiler output file.
 Only used in builds configured with `-DPHOTON_PROFILING_ENABLED=ON`.   | `photon_profile.txt` |

+## Usage (Browser)

+PhotonChess can compile to WASM and run in your browser.
+Check it out [here](https://abhaybd.github.io/PhotonChess)!
+The web version of PhotonChess runs at a slightly reduced strength, compile and play locally for full strength.

 ## Usage (GUI)